Fees and Deposit Limits8.2/10

 Suitability for Different Investment Budgets

 Betterment Digital is a solid choice for newbie investors.
 The lack of a minimum deposit makes Betterment easily accessible for any budget, big or small.
 You don’t have to pay trade, rebalancing or any transaction fees either.
-If you have a bigger sum to invest (upwards of $100,000) and you prefer the human element of financial advice, then you can choose between Betterment Plus and Betterment Premium.
+If you have a bigger sum to invest (upwards of $100,000) then you can choose Betterment Premium.
 The choice is yours.

 Betterment is one of the longest established Robo Advisors online.
 It should come as no surprise that Betterment is an excellent choice for newbie investors this 2018, especially if you choose Betterment Digital.

 The full range of account types and the comprehensive features (including automatic rebalancing and dividend reinvestment) are impressive, and added extras such as tax loss harvesting (for accounts worth more than $50,000) makes Betterment one of the best Robo Advisors around.

-Overall, Betterment is a brilliant choice but we have to admit that the Premium and Plus plan is only suitable for investors with a higher budget to spend.
+Overall, Betterment is a brilliant choice but the Premium plan is only suitable for investors with a higher amount to invest.